Uşas: Gameplay and premise

 Each of the game's five stages is divided into four sub-stages ('ruins') and a boss area ('shrine').
 All four ruins need to be completed and their respective sub-bosses defeated before the shrine can be entered and the level's boss beat.
 Each sub-stage or shrine can be entered by only one of the characters at a time.
 If one of them perishes while attempting to clear a ruin, the other will have to come to his rescue.

 Both characters have unique abilities.
 By touching one of four special 'emotion' icons found in various places within the game, the character will change to the corresponding mood: happy, angry, sad or neutral.
 Each mood bestows special powers (or lack thereof) and attacks, different for both Wit and Cles.
 This requires a careful management of what ruin to play with what character in what emotion.
 Moreover, a happy character has an additional 'secret' power: Cles can walk over gaps and Wit can jump mid-air.

 The game has a graphic style that heavily borrows from Hinduism, Buddhism and South-East Asian art and architecture in general.
 In accordance with this, the game's passwords refer to actual ruins or ancient cities in southern and south-eastern Asia, for example 'Mohenjo Daro' and 'Harappa Ruins'.

 The places where the ruins are, are also cities/places which really exist.
 These places are Pegu (or Bago, in Burma/Myanmar), Dunhuang (China), Hunza (Pakistan), Alchi (India) and Agra (India).
 Agra is known for the legendary Taj Mahal.

 In tradition with other Konami cartridge releases of the same era, there are also some possible cartridge combinations.
 If Usas is placed in slot one, and F1 Spirit, Metal Gear, The Maze of Galious, or Nemesis, are placed in slot two, a special effect will take place such as additional coins.

 Ending

 In a then-unusual twist at that time, the game ends on a downbeat note, where, upon putting the combined four pieces of the stone onto the forehead statue of Ushas, it is implied that Wit & Cles died in a nuclear explosion.
-The player is merely told in the intro that completing the quest will result in "good things happening".
+The player is merely told in the intro that if the player finds all four gemstones, "Something good is sure to happen!".
 The epilogue text notes that Atre later discovered that the statue was actually a switch for a nuclear bomb developed many centuries ago.
 Concerned that it would misused, the stone was split into four pieces, and sealed away in four different locations, so that nobody would look for them.
 The epilogue then proceeds to mock the heroes as "Fools", while seemingly-happy music plays.
 This part of the ending was edited out from the European version.